Preview: Have you ever thought about using whey as a yogurt starter to make more yogurt? I’ve tried it. Here’s all the information you need to know.

 I’ve tried it.
 Here’s all the information you need to know.

-If you’ve never tried to make yogurt before, see this post or watch the video below to get started using my method.
+If you’ve never tried to make yogurt before, see this post or watch the video below to start using my method.

 After you’ve made a successful batch, come back and read about this variation.
 Here is my answer to lots of questions I’ve received lately about recycling whey.